zeelsheladiya/OurDB-Database/README.md

 - Connect this database with your application with just onelineofcode.
 - This database works in both application console and GUI.
 - Database import and export is super easy.
-- You can make a shared database without any connection string or anyextra connection.
+- Shared database without any connection string or anyextra connection.
-- You can add your own module in the database for the query process.
+- Add your own module in the database for the query process.
 - It’s very lite in terms of size.
 - Run this database you don’t need any extra specification requirementin your system.
 So it can work smoothly in